rodneylab/sveltekit-blog-mdx/README.md

 The `vite-imagetools` plugin will then generate and hash the image.
 See examples in `src/routes/index.svelte`.

 The example where you want to have a different featured image for each blog post is a little more complicated, though manageable.
 In this case, you can run a script (see `generate-responsive-image-data.js`) to iterate though all blog posts, taking the featured image from the blog post front matter.
-This script can then output the necessary imports into a generated javascript file, one for each blog post (see `src/lib/generated` directory).
+This script can then output the necessary imports into a generated JavaScript file, one for each blog post (see `src/lib/generated` directory).
 Finally you can dynamically import that JavaScript file in the blog template load function.

 To run the included script at the command like type: